guguji666666/GJS-MDC-Tips/Qualys VA solution integration/Azure VM running Windows/README.md

 ```
 #### 5. If the issue still persists, reinstall the qualys agent, then wait for 24 hours

-1. Romove the qualys extension "WindowsAgent.AzureSecurityCenter" from Azure VM in Azure portal
+1. Remove the qualys extension "WindowsAgent.AzureSecurityCenter" from Azure VM in Azure portal

 2. Ensure that the `Qualys Agent` folder is completely removed from the location:
 ```